 - improve understanding of the structure of state and federal legislative process and the opportunities within that process to ameliorate disparities in access high-quality, comprehensive healthcare;

-- develop a framework for considering basis of advocacy need within women’s health and consider how to prioritize personal interest in those areas;
+- develop a framework for considering basis of advocacy need within sexual and reproductive health and consider how to prioritize personal interest in those areas;

 - provide a skillset that will empower ob/gyn physicians to leverage their medical degree and profession in medicine to advocate for patients in the clinical, research, public health, and social justice spheres.